bartvandebiezen/css-conventions/css-conventions.md

 - There are major and minor ranges.
 - Major ranges should be based on human ergonomics.
-- If human ergonomics is not directly applicable, describe media queries as objects close to the human body as possible.
+- If human ergonomics is not directly applicable, describe media queries as objects as close as possible to the human body.
 - Minor ranges (a.k.a. tweak points) are based on size differences within major ranges.
 - Breakpoints should only be used if the content requires it.
 - Makes it easier to add new media queries in the future, for example 'couch', 'wrist', or 'glasses'.